Skip to main content

 I am a nuclear medicine specialist and always trying to implement innovative diagnostic and therapeutic methods in imaging.
 My main research interests involve infectious and inflammatory diseases, tumor-immunology, and development of new-targeted diagnostic tools for PET imaging.
 The latter focus is carried out in close collaboration with our radiochemists.
 Within the lymphoma research Groningen team we have a close collaboration with the department of hematology.
 The research is focused on finding new methods for diagnosis and therapy evaluation in several types of lymphomas.
 We have a special interest in post-transplant lymphatic disorders (PTLD).
 Furthermore, we are developing and evaluating several fields of radionuclide therapy, so called theranostics.

-Published in: Pharmaceuticals
+Published in: Intensive care medicine

 Published in: Seminars in Nuclear Medicine